 Recognized regularly with a “top 50” ranking by Business Week and US News and World Report, the Weatherhead School of Management accountancy department offers world-class undergraduate and graduate level programs to top-tier accounting students from all over the globe.

 Our programs offer options to prepare graduates for career success in public or corporate accounting, taxation, financial analysis, management, and consulting.
 Accountancy department professors teach all of the accounting classes offered at Weatherhead.
 Faculty members work one-on-one with students, and the relationships formed and cultivated often last a lifetime.

 Weatherhead faculty members help students become professionals ready for the rigors of employment.
 Close to 100% of our students eligible for full-time employment in the US get internships at global, national and local employers between their junior or senior years of school in cities across America and the globe.
 Most receive full-time job offers after their internships.
 Our emphasis on academic rigor alongside faculty mentorship prepares students to be leaders and employment-ready when they graduate.

-The Accountancy Department’s mission is to provide a superior learning environment that prepares students to fulfill leading roles in the profession of accountancy and related fields; to advance research that impacts thought as well as practice; and to serve our school, our university, and the worldwide profession.
+The Accountancy Department’s mission is to provide a superior learning environment that prepares students to fulfill leading roles in the profession of accountancy and related fields; to advance research that impacts thought as well as practice; and to serve our university, our community and the worldwide profession of accountancy.